featherenvy/botvana/README.md

 ### botnode

 `botnode` is Botvana's trading bot.
 Botnode uses thread-per-core architecture where each thread is pinned to exactly one unique CPU core.
-Each thread/CPU core runs different engine with custom event loop.
+Each CPU core runs different engine with custom event loop.
 Data is sent between engines using ring channels and no state is shared between the threads.

+Botnode has these engines:

+- Control engine: connects to `botvana-server` and provides configuration for other engines
+- Market data engine: connects to the exchange and transforms market data to Botvana's internal types.
+- Indicator engine: provides indicators built from market data
+- Trading engine: makes trading decisions
+- Order engine: acts as order router and gateway
+- Audit engine: audits trading activity

 ### botvana-server